-Below, are five of my best published writing clips.
+Below are two of my best published writing clips.
 I hope you enjoy reading them as much as I enjoyed writing them.
-If you would like to view additional articles, please email me your request with the address I've provided on my "About Me" page, as well as your reason for needing to view additional pieces.
-Thank you!
+If you would like to view additional articles, just email me your request with the address I've provided on my "About Me" page, as well as your reason for needing to view additional pieces.

 La Mode Dallas (March/April 2009)